zeljkofilipin/filipin.eu/_posts/2013/2013-05-18-how-mediawiki-software-that-runs-wikipedia-is-tested.md

 # Part Four

 A short overview of the complete browser test automation solution that we have developed.
-The code is hosted at Gerrit (<a href="https://gerrit.wikimedia.org/r/#/admin/projects/qa/browsertests">qa/browsertests</a>) and there is Github mirror (<a href="https://github.com/wikimedia/qa-browsertests">wikimedia/qa-browsertests</a>).
+The code is hosted at Gerrit (<a href="https://gerrit.wikimedia.org/r/#/admin/projects/qa/browsertests">qa/browsertests</a>) and there is GitHub mirror (<a href="https://github.com/wikimedia/qa-browsertests">wikimedia/qa-browsertests</a>).
 We use <a href="https://rvm.io/">RVM</a> to manage Ruby versions and <a href="https://rvm.io/gemsets/">gemsets</a>.
 <a href="https://github.com/wikimedia/qa-browsertests/blob/master/.ruby-version">.ruby-version</a> file.